WHAT : Fund, Setup & Support Vegetable Gardens for 100 Tribal families, to help combat Malnutrition & Hunger.

 Costs to train families, help them prepare their land, provide suitable seeds, help prepare compost, pest prevention, fencing of their garden, periodical monitoring & evaluation by trained personnel amounts to approximately CAD $70 per garden per tribal family.
 This is a one time cost per family, with the intent that families will be self-reliant in the subsequent years.

-Your donation of $70 will help one tribal family become self-reliant in their fight to combat malnutrition and fund the support services required for this is Swami Vivekananda Medical Mission.
+Your donation of $70 will help one tribal family become self-reliant in their fight to stave away hunger, combat malnutrition and fund the support services required for this is Swami Vivekananda Medical Mission.
 Together we are looking at raising $7000 to better the lives of 100 families.
 Better nutrition means improved maternal health and better nourished children in these communities.

 All donations will receive a tax receipt are tax deductible in Canada.